Absenteeism insurance

 Insurance for self-employed professionals without staff

-Are you a self-employed professional without staff?
+Are you a self-employed professional without staff, a zzp'er?
 Then you are not protected against loss of income if you become ill or have an accident.
-You can insure your income with occupational disability insurance (arbeidsongeschiktheidverzekering, AOW), or with an alternative such as Crowdsurance.
-A well-known form of this is the bread fund, but there are more and more alternatives.
+You can insure your income with occupational disability insurance (arbeidsongeschiktheidverzekering, AOV), or with an alternative such as crowdsurance or a donation cirlce.
 They protect you against loss of income.
 Read more about insurance for self-employed professionals.

 Insurance for directors or major shareholders (DGAs)